- They're a myth, seriously

 There are also many feeds manufacturers who add higher iron in their feeds than Mg – completely unnecessary for our UK grasslands which are already overly high in iron, but for a feed company to consider Mg as a trace mineral when it’s actually a major mineral is wrong, and it should be provided as such.
 So, if your horse is still showing signs of grump, it may be that you need to be looking at mineral balancing, or getting your feed/hay analysed for deficiencies or over-compensations.
 Hind-end stiffness and general high muscle tone is another symptom of Mg deficiency that is very common in horses.

 Pulling this altogether, It’s about feeding the right food, as in what the equine gut should be eating and has evolved to digest, i.e. clean, chemical-free, non-GM, species-appropriate, natural fibre - not legumes, peas, beet and maize - and making sure there’s a healthy colonisation of the beneficial microbes that do all the hard work of fermenting that fibre in the hindgut.
 It’s also a good time to be looking to see if there are any lifestyle stressors that can be removed, as emotions also affect gut function.

 Everything starts with the gut, but everything begins with the microbiome.
 From the minute food enters the mouth and is chewed, digestive enzymes start the digestion process, right the way through the digestive track via the foregut where the acid starts to break down the food bolus, then into the small intestine which is where the digestion, assimilation, and absorption of nutrients occurs via the beneficial microbes in the microbiome, then onwards into the large intestine where the fibre is fermented before the waste is then turned into perfect poo 😉

-Maybe consider a gut clean-up - see our Detoxification page - and focus on the microbiome with a quality probiotic.
+Maybe consider a gut clean-up - see our Detoxification page - and focus on the microbiome.
 This will also help reboot the immune system, as again, the microbiome is totally responsible for immunity.